 How to Store

-Can I freeze pressure cooked Basmati Rice?
+Can I freeze pressure cooked basmati rice?

-Instant Pot Basmati Rice
+Instant Pot Basmati Rice FAQs

-- mesh colander or strainer
+- mesh strainer

-- 2 cups Basmati rice (or any long grain rice)
+- 2 cups Basmati rice

 - Rinse and drain rice well, and set aside.